-The TV and movie industries got caught by surprise and turned upside down by the rapid rise of streaming, and it’s not a surprise to anyone that sport of all kinds is the next thing to get some healthy competition from the internet.
-It’s not as though the idea is especially new, either – enthusiastic fans have been streaming sport in various ways for years now, whether it be watching the AFL on a mobile phone or catching the latest Supercars action via free to air streaming provider TenPlay.
+The TV and movie industries were caught by surprise, turned upside down by the rapid rise of streaming.
+Now it’s sport’s turn to be caught out – all for the benefit of the viewer of course.
+It’s not as though the idea is especially new, either – enthusiastic fans have been streaming sport in various ways for years now, whether it be watching the NRL or AFL on a mobile phone or catching the latest Supercars action via free to air streaming provider TenPlay.
 Even Amazon Prime Video got in on the act, regularly streaming American football and the occasional ATP tennis tournament in crisp high definition.

 Sports Streaming in Australia

 What’s really shaken things up, though, is the arrival of Kayo – Australia’s first dedicated sports streaming service, something sports-mad Aussies have been hanging out for since streaming video went mainstream.
-Kayo have the vast resources of the Fox Sports network behind it and all the exclusive sports access that brings, including beIN Sports and ESPN.
-A review of Kayo Sports reveals it’s a one-stop streaming shop for every kind of sport under the sun, all available live, delayed or on demand.
+Kayo have the vast resources and exclusivity of the Fox Sports network, including beIN Sports and ESPN.
+Kayo Sports is a one-stop streaming shop for every kind of sport under the sun, all available live, delayed or on demand.
 It’s incredibly well done and keenly priced at a modest $25 per month.
 Needless to say, it’s been an instant success.

 Streaming sport isn’t quite the same as streaming movies and TV, though.
 While streaming giants Netflix, Stan and Amazon have to figure out the best way to stream high quality video and audio at up to 4K quality, streaming sport even at 1080p HD can be a far more demanding proposition.
-For starters, there’s more frames per second to deal with; most TV and movie content on Netflix runs at 24 frames per second, but sport needs far more real-time accuracy than that.
+Most TV and movie content on Netflix runs at 24 frames per second, but sport needs far more real-time accuracy than that.
 Increasingly, sport is captured by cameras at 50 or 60 frames per second, and that means extra data demands when streaming.
 On top of that, sport is streamed either live or near-live – there’s no time to carefully optimise the stream to use as little data as possible like Netflix does.
 For the best possible picture quality, the streaming data rate needs to be as high as possible – and that means that for customers, a fast, reliable broadband connection is a must.